Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/swift/docs/HighLevelSILOptimizations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Swift compiler can copy code from the standard library into the
-application.
-This allows the optimizer to inline calls from stdlib and improve
+application for functions marked @_inlineable.
+This allows the optimizer to
-the performance of code that uses common operators such as '++' or basic
+inline calls from the stdlib and improve the performance of code that uses
-containers such as Array.
-However, importing code from the standard library can
+common operators such as '+=' or basic containers such as Array.
+However,
-increase the binary size.
-Marking functions with @_semantics("stdlib_binary_only")
+importing code from the standard library can increase the binary size.

-will prevent the copying of the marked function from the standard library into the
+To prevent copying of functions from the standard library into the user
-user program.

-Notice that this annotation is similar to the resilient annotation that will
-disallow the cloning of code into the user application.
+program, make sure the function in question is not marked @_inlineable.

 Array
 ~~~~~